-The Foundation maintains several permanent funds with donor-restricted endowments that totaled approximately \$179,000 at December 31, 2019.
+The Foundation maintains several permanent funds with donor-restricted endowments that totaled approximately \$179,000 and \$139,000 at December 31, 2019 and 2018, respectively.
 It is the Foundation's policy to transfer from the endowment funds to available funds an amount not to exceed 75% of the total return earned by the endowment.
 In this way, a portion of the total return will be added back to the principal of the fund to provide growth of the fund.
 The transfer of available funds shall also be limited in such a manner as to not decrease the designated principal of the fund.
 Available funds earned that are required to maintain the principal will not be transferred.

-14. RETIREMENT PLANS
+15. RETIREMENT PLANS